 How is it that a studio could release a 57-minute movie that packs more storylines than this year's lengthy Oscar-nominees combined, yet takes place in just one evening?
 Night World is kind of a prototype of the previously discussed Club Havana but with pre-code elements: sex, violence, bootleg booze, adultery, double-entendres, sexy showgirls in skimpy outfits under the tutelage of Busby Berkley, and a running gag involving a gay man.
 While the budding romance between Ruth and Michael is the main plot point, it's the other characters and situations that keep that Night World chugging along.
 I mean, what do you want to see, a couple of kids falling in love, or gangsters, guns, and slinky dancers in their dressing room?

 Lead actors Lew Ayres and Mae Clarke are fine as Michael and Ruth, but it's the co-stars we've come to see.
 Fresh from his star-making turn in Frankenstein, Boris Karloff is no less threatening as Happy MacDonald, whose nickname and friendly smile don't disguise the violence lurking underneath.
-George Raft makes what he can of his brief role of the slick yet crude Ed Powell, one of his earliest credited roles.
+George Raft makes what he can of his brief appearance as the slick yet crude Ed Powell, one of his earliest credited roles.
 As Mike's shockingly cruel mother, Hedda Hopper gives us a taste of her future gossip columnist style.
 But it's black character actor Clarence Muse who, as in Black Moon, proves himself at least the equal of his white co-stars (and better than most), bringing humanity and wisdom to his role of Tim Washington, the club's philosophical doorman.
 Forget the lovebirds -- it's him you're rooting for.
 Yes, there's a lot going in Night World, all of it worth watching.

 BONUS POINTS: Night World's dizzying opening montage of Times Square theaters, streetwalkers, speakeasies and murderers is still an unexpectedly wild sequence.
 And look for a young Jack LaRue as a jittery gunman at the climax.